wycwycpku/RSCORE/README.md

+# We are now updating RSCORE to its second version.
+It's almost ready.
+Just a moment, please!
+2021.09.02

 # RSCORE
 RSCORE is an R package to explore single-cell RNA-seq data with the view of molecular networks.
 The method is outlined in our manuscript